alvr-org/ALVR/alvr/client_emulator/README.md

 `hud_message` carries the client core's own status text, which is where connection errors surface.

+`codec` becomes the negotiated codec once the server announces it.
+Decoded frame count and frame layout are shown in the toolbar but are not yet exposed here.

 ### `GET /api/view/color`

 Both eyes side by side as a PNG (left eye first).
 Rendered offscreen at the negotiated stream resolution when streaming, so captures do not change with window size, and at 960x916 per eye otherwise.

+**Renders the local glTF scene, not the decoded video**, whatever the toolbar is showing.
+Capturing the video stream is not implemented.

 ### `GET /api/view/depth`